ShoheiKIMURA389/Definition/README.md

 Key Terms:
 - Grants privileged access to discuss civilization-scale OS concepts directly with the author.
 - Discussion channel is strictly limited to **iMessage (+81-70-3666-0022)** and requires the participation of the licensee’s highest decision-making authority (e.g., CEO or equivalent), as these dialogues concern normative and strategic foundations of post-AI civilization.
+- **Confidentiality Clause (Automatic by Enrollment):**
+  All iMessage-based dialogues under this plan constitute **intellectual dialogues with a global-scale thinker**, nothing more and nothing less.
+  Every exchange is ultimately interpreted, systematized, and incorporated into institutional design **solely** by Shohei KIMURA as an individual.
+  **No conversational history, fragments, or derivative interpretations will ever be made public**, and all content communicated through iMessage becomes automatically subject to strict confidentiality as an attached obligation of this plan.
+  Shohei KIMURA commits to fully maintaining this confidentiality, and **no information will ever leak**,
+  **with the sole exception of uploading contractual documents to this repository when appropriate.**

 - **Copyright Absolute:**
   All expressive works, drafts, conceptual structures, definition architectures, and civilization models remain fully and exclusively owned by Shohei KIMURA.
   This plan does **not** confer any form of joint authorship, preferential rights, interpretive control, or ownership advantages to the licensee under any circumstance.